robertseaton/robertseaton.github.com/_posts/2014-04-19-more-links-for-april.markdown

 * ["If you learned formal methods for software, how useful have you found it?"](http://programmers.stackexchange.com/questions/10358/if-you-learned-formal-methods-for-software-how-useful-have-you-found-it) (Answer: worthless.)

-* [What source code is worth studying?](https://news.ycombinator.com/item?id=7602237) One insightful commentor points to [this gem from Peter Siebel](http://www.gigamonkeys.com/code-reading/): "Code is not literature and we are not readers.
+* [What source code is worth studying?](https://news.ycombinator.com/item?id=7602237) One insightful commenter points to [this gem from Peter Siebel](http://www.gigamonkeys.com/code-reading/): "Code is not literature and we are not readers.
 Rather, interesting pieces of code are specimens and we are naturalists."
 (Algorithms seem like a good candidate for interesting specimen.)

 * Wikipedia [has a beta "hovercard" feature](https://www.mediawiki.org/wiki/Navigation_Popups_%28Restyling_and_Enhancements%29), where one can hover over a link to view a portion of the article.
 Here's [why you might want such thing](http://blog.assaflavie.com/wikipedia/).